jdittrich/userNeedResearchBook/text/05_communicateResults.md

 ![Visualization of data processing steps.
 The diagram looks clearer: spacing, alignment and fonts are consistent, the icons have been removed.](images/05_communication_graphicExample_Better.svg){#GraphicExample_Better alt="A better-looking diagram showing steps for data processing: System Catalog → (Export)→CSV Files (Modeling)→Open Refine (Reconciliation)→Quick Statements (Import)"}

-Many tools like PowerPoint, Slides or Illustrator have distribution and alignment features that save you the work of moveign all elements manually.
+Many tools like PowerPoint, Slides or Illustrator have distribution and alignment features that save you the work of moving all elements manually.

 > _Tip:_ Designs, diagrams and picking photos needs expertise.
 If you can work with a visual designer, you can save yourself a lot of work and get high quality results.